redkite-labs/redkitecms-docs/book/languages.rst

 When you want to change the website main language, you must select the language you want to promote and edit it checking the **Is main** checkbox.

-You cannot degrade the current main language, this means you cannot unckeck  the **Is main** checkbox for the main language.
+You cannot degrade the current main language, this means you cannot unchecked the **Is main** checkbox for the main language.

 Click the **Save** button to confirm your changes.